splunk/observability-content-contrib/dashboards-and-dashboard-groups/executive-dashboards/README.md

 ## Log Observer Severity Metric
+Note: When using Log Observer Connect this metric will need to be metricized in Splunk Cloud.

 This metric enables visualizing log observer ingest by severity/log level.
 ```
 Matching Condition: Match All